If the ‘taxable supplies’ of your business over the past 12 months have exceeded the current VAT registration threshold, you must register for VAT.

 You should check the rules for reclaiming VAT on purchases made before registration on the HMRC website here.

-Another potential benefit of being VAT-registered is that it may give the impression that you run a larger company than is the case, which can enhance your image with clients.
+Another potential benefit of being VAT-registered is that it may give the impression that you run a larger company than you actually do, which can enhance your image with clients.

 You can read about the VAT registration process in detail at the HMRC site here.
 You can also register online.